rubydevi/book-collection/README.md

 - [🙏 Acknowledgements](#acknowledgements)
 - [📝 License](#license)

-# book-collection
+# 📖 book-collection <a name="about-project"></a>

-In this project, I will build a basic website that allows users to add/remove books from a list.
+**book-collection** In this project, I will build a basic website that allows users to add/remove books from a list.
 I will achieve that by using JavaScript objects and arrays.
 I will also need to dynamically modify the DOM and add basic events.

-# 📖 Vedic Astrology Workshop <a name="about-project"></a>

-**Vedic Astrology Workshop** is a project organized by Ruby Astro with the aim of bringing together the ancient practice of Jyotish Astrology and introducing it to the younger generation.
-This workshop invites renowned astrologers from all over the world to provide an opportunity for astrology enthusiasts, both within and outside the state, to engage in direct interactions with these experts.

 ### Tech Stack <a name="tech-stack"></a>